-After the demise of PRIME in the early 90's, SAC was beaten into submission to run under the UNIX operating system, specifically, SOLARIS, the SUN OS.
+After the demise of PRIME in the early 90's, SAC was beaten into submission to run under the UNIX operating system, specifically, SOLARIS, the SUN (which is following PRIME into oblivion) OS.

-(as with UNIX, it dragged along many of the idiosyncrasies of its birth associated with the PRIMEOS and the hardware limitations of the time - such as the TEK401X.
+(as with UNIX, SAC dragged along many of the idiosyncrasies of its birth associated with the PRIMEOS and the hardware limitations of the time - such as the TEK40IX.
 The UNIX implementation was the simplest "make it run" under UNIX effort.)